 To apply for the above electricity or gas concession you must be a NSW resident and:

 If you are an individual retail customer you can contact your electricity or gas provider and request the Low-Income Household concession directly.

 If you are an on-supplied customer you will need to complete a paper application form for the NSW Low Income Household Concession and post it into the Department of Planning & Environment.

 People applying for the LPG rebate will also need to complete the paper application form for the NSW Low Income Household Rebate and post it into the Department of Planning & Environment.

-For more information on Gas Concessions, go here
+For more information on Electricity and Gas Concessions, go here

 Jen is an experienced banking professional who loves wine, coffee, finding a bargain and of course her three beautiful children.
 Since Jen's first budget led her to buy a home at 20, Jen has passionately helped others to make better decisions with their money.